 Design Layer Responsibilities What It Knows What It Doesn't Know 1.
-User Interface Present business data to the user GUI Controls Validation rules for properties Respond to actions taken by the user Properties and methods of business objects it uses Business rules Where business data is stored Display error messages is stored 2.
-Logical Business Object Provide services to the UI Business rules and validation rules The forms and GUI controls displaying its data Enforce business and validation rules Services provided by the physical business object Request data services from Physical Business Object Where business data is stored , 3.
-Physical Business Object Respond to requests for data services made by the Logical Business Object The database containing business information Business rules and validation rules Obtain data services from the DBMS How to request data services from the DBMS 4.
-Data Services (DBMS) Retrieve data from physical storage SQL.NOSQL and/or JDBC /ODBC Everything else!
+User Present business GUI Controls Validation rules for Interface data to the user properties Respond to actions taken by the user Display error Properties and methods of business objects it uses Business rules Where business data is stored 2.
+Logical Business Object messages Provide services to the UI Business rules and validation rules The forms and GUI controls displaying its data Enforce business and validation rules Services provided by the physical business object 3.
+Physical Request data services from Physical Business Object Respond to The database Where business data is stored Business rules and Business Object requests for data services made by the Logical Business Object containing business information validation rules 4.
+Data Services (RDBMS) Obtain data services from the DBMS Retrieve data from physical storage How to request data services from the DBMS SQL and/or ODBC Everything else!
 Change data in physical storage